Safecast/Pocketcast-iOS/README.md

 - kCLLocationAccuracyKilometer: Do not use.
 - kCLLocationAccuracyThreeKilometers: Do not use.
 - distanceFilter: Would suggest kCLDistanceFilterNone for AC power.
 For battery, we should do some further testing.
 Would assume 1.0m is a reasonable starting point.
 Likely should not exceed 5.0m.

+Update:
+- kCLLocationAccuracyNearestTenMeters has acceptable precision, and resolves to the same 5m precision that kCLLocationAccuracyBest did when WiFi was available.
+With Wifi disabled, it reported 10m, though eventually did better with time.

 If all required features above are supported, this may be considered an early release candidate pending approval from Sean/Pieter.